 Despite my disagreement with some of E3’s choices, I can still acknowledge that right now the Electronic Entertainment Expo is not only relevant but needed.
 E3 keeps things honest between gamers and gaming companies, helps great games find their audience, and contributes to the continued forward movement of the gaming industry.

 Those things should always be relevant to gaming enthusiasts around the world.
-So maybe stop with the “E3 is dead” talk for a while.
+So maybe pause the “E3 is dead” talk for a while.
 Let’s give them some room to grow and evolve.